1. Plant in partial to full sun in areas with good drainage

 4. Water (if soil is dry)

-- You do not need to dig and divide your tulips every year.
-Just make sure they are not in an area of the yard where they will be watered all summer.
+While you do not need to dig and divide your tulips every year; they should be dug up at least 3-4 years if planted in the ground.
+If you are not digging them up yearly, make sure they are not in an area of the yard where they will be watered all summer.
 Too much water over the summer will rot/kill your bulbs.
 If the bulbs are planted where you have to water, try to water only once a week or less.

 1. Snap Seed pod off